rjdekker/MHI2MQTT/README.md

 ### Circuit and connector
 ![Connection scheme](https://rjdekker.github.io/MHI2MQTT/docs/images/MHI2MQTT_scheme.jpg)

-I want to advice you to not solder a fixed connection between the Arduino and ESP-01.
-Using male and female pin headers instead (see figure above) will enable you to still upload updates the Arduino at a later stage.
+I would like to advise you to not solder a fixed connection between the Arduino and ESP-01.
+Using male and female pin headers for the connection (see figure above) will enable you to easily upload updates the Arduino at a later stage.

 The CNS socket on the MHI indoor unit's PCB accepts a JST-XH 5-pin female connector.
-It can be bought already wired as a 4S LiPo balance cable.
+It can be bought pre-wired as a 4S LiPo balance cable.
+In addition, I use a prefab male-to-female version of this cable as an extension cord.

 JST-XH pin layout (looking at the male socket on the PCB with the locking protrusions/slots <b>downwards</b>):<br>
 Pin 1 (left) = 12V, pin 2 = SPI clock, pin 3 = SPI MOSI, pin 4 = SPI MISO, pin 5 (right) = GND.